DataBooster/DbWebApi/README.md

 ### What are the benefits of DbWebApi?

+- The underlying tenet:
+Less coding, less configuration, less deployment, less maintenance.
 - In data-driven applications area, there are a large number of scenarios without substantial logic in data access web services, however they wasted a lot of our efforts on very boring data moving coding or configurations, we've had enough of it.
 Since now on, most of thus repetitive works can be dumped onto DbWebApi.
 - DbWebApi can coexist within your existing ASP.NET Web API, as a supplementary service to reduce new boring manual works for most common of application scenarios.
-DbWebApi does not attempt to replace any existing methods or cover much specific application scenarios.

 ## Usage